Correia-jpv/fucking-awesome-dotnet-core/README.md

 * [CondenserDotNet](https://github.com/Drawaes/CondenserDotNet) - API Condenser / Reverse Proxy using Kestrel and Consul, Including light weight consul library.
 * [Flurl](https://github.com/tmenier/Flurl) - Fluent URL builder and testable HTTP for .NET [https://flurl.io](https://flurl.io).
 * GraphQL
+  * [Dapper.GraphQL](https://github.com/landmarkhw/Dapper.GraphQL) - A library designed to integrate the Dapper and graphql-dotnet projects with ease-of-use in mind and performance as the primary concern.
   * [graphql-aspnetcore](https://github.com/JuergenGutsch/graphql-aspnetcore) - ASP.NET Core MiddleWare to create a GraphQL end-point.
   * [graphql-convention](https://github.com/graphql-dotnet/conventions) - This library is a complementary layer on top that allows you to automatically wrap your .NET classes into GraphQL schema definitions using existing property getters and methods as field resolvers
   * [graphiql-dotnet](https://github.com/JosephWoodward/graphiql-dotnet) - GraphiQL middleware for ASP.NET Core.